javigong/rxjs-fundamental-concepts/README.md

 // the end
 ```

 ### Pipeable Operators:

-- They are functions for transforming, filtering, and combining data.

-- Takes an observable as an input and output a new observable.
+They are functions for transforming, filtering, and combining data.
+Taking an observable as an input and output a new observable.

 ```ts
 const observable = new Observable();